 New York City is one of the most expensive cities in the world, and a large part of that expense is rent.
-But, before you take the plunge and sign a lease on a pricey apartment, it's essential to know what you're getting into by learning the tenants rights in NYC.
+But, before you take the plunge and sign a lease on a pricey apartment, here are some tips for NYC tenants.

-New York State law mandates specific landlord responsibilities in NYC for maintenance and safety.
+New York State law includes landlord responsibilities in NYC for maintenance and safety.
 Many of these responsibilities are outlined in the Housing Maintenance Code (HMC) and Multiple Dwelling Law (MDL) of New York State, which the Department of Housing Preservation and Development (HPD) enforces.
-Here is a simple breakdown of the basic tenants rights in NYC that you should know!
+Here is a simple breakdown of what you should know.

 One of the tenants rights in NYC includes the right to a safe, mold-free home.
 Local Law 55 of 2018 requires that owners of buildings with three or more apartments keep their tenants' apartments free of mold and fix any leaks promptly to avoid mold growth and proliferation.

 Heat and Hot water